eslint/eslint/CONTRIBUTING.md

 Please be sure to read the contribution guidelines before making or requesting a change.

+## Code of Conduct

+This project adheres to the [JS Foundation Code of Conduct](https://js.foundation/community/code-of-conduct).
+We kindly request that you read over our code of conduct before contributing.

 ## Filing Issues

 Before filing an issue, please be sure to read the guidelines for what you're reporting: